 Clocking in at over 9,500 lbs and “larger than an ice cream truck” it’s a big toy that according to James is harder to control than the mixing board in his studio.
 James does admit though, that after getting to grips with its problematic steering it can be a pretty safe place to hide: “It’s like a womb… with a gun.”

-James bought the former HSBC bank building in Elephant & Castle some time around the recording of the Come To Daddy EP, and figured that its “four-foot thick walls” would be good sound dampeners, as well as a natural deterrent for burglars.
+James bought a now-demolished former bank in Elephant & Castle (opposite Ministry of Sound) some time around the recording of the Come To Daddy EP, and figured that its “four-foot thick walls” would be good sound dampeners, as well as a natural deterrent for burglars.
 He also felt that he “wanted the karma of living in a place where money comes in all the time,” which doesn’t make any sense at all.
 Still, telling people that he lives in a bank vault has been a long-term weirdo calling card for James, so its purpose has probably been well served.

 We are the music makers